 Wednesday 3 August – online on Swapcard**

-- 11 am–12 pm/12.30 pm – 1.45 pm – XTRAX Shorts, an artist pitching session with live Q&A where 12 selected companies will present their upcoming work
+- 11 am–12 pm/12.30 pm – 1.45 pm – XTRAX Shorts, an artist pitching session with live Q&A where 12 selected companies presented their upcoming work

 - 3–4.30 pm Panel Discussion: “Using outdoor arts to revive town centres”.
 Watch the Panel Discussion recording here